2 Chronicles 33 – The Reigns of Manasseh and Amon

 i.
 This shows us that repentance and reform and revival are not permanent standing conditions.
 What is accomplished at one time can be opposed and turned back at another time.

 b.
 He raised up altars for the Baals, and made wooden images: Manasseh did not want to imitate his godly father.
 Instead, he imitated one of the very worst kings of Israel: Ahab.
-He embraced the same state-sponsored worship of Baal and Asherah (honored with a wooden image) that marked the reign of Ahab.
+He embraced the same state-sponsored worship of Baal and Asherah (honored with a carved image) that marked the reign of Ahab.

 c.
 He also built altars in the house of the LORD: It was bad enough for Manasseh to allow this idol worship into Judah.
 Worse, he corrupted the worship of the true God at the temple, and made the temple a place of idol altars, including those dedicated to his cult of astrological worship (he built altars for all the host of heaven).

 d.
-He built altars for the host of heaven in the courts of the house of the LORD: Manasseh did not only bring back old forms of idolatry; he also brought new forms of idolatry to Judah.
+He built altars for all the host of heaven in the two courts of the house of the LORD: Manasseh did not only bring back old forms of idolatry; he also brought new forms of idolatry to Judah.
 At this time the Babylonian Empire was rising in influence, and they had a special attraction to astrological worship.
 Manasseh probably imitated this.

 i.
 “The king’s apostate worship of ‘the starry host’ had evil precedents going as far back as the time of Moses (Deuteronomy 4:19; Acts 7:42), but such practices were a particular sin of Assyro-Babylonians, with their addiction to astrology.”
 (Payne)

 ii.
 “But this Manasseh sought out for himself unusual and outlandish sins.
 Bad as Ahab was, he had not worshipped the host of heaven.
-That was an Assyrian worship, and this man must needs import from Assyria and Babylonia worship that was quite new.”
+That was an Assyrian worship, and this man must need import from Assyria and Babylonia worship that was quite new.”
 (Spurgeon)

 f.
 Practiced soothsaying, used witchcraft and sorcery, and consulted mediums and spiritists: Manasseh invited direct Satanic influence by his approval and introduction of these occult arts.